-Regulation 3 of the Management of Health and Safety at Work Regulations 1999 requires employers to make a suitable and sufficient assessment of the risks to the H&S of all staff (including contractors) while they are at work.
+Regulation 3 of the Management of Health and Safety at Work Regulations 1999 requires employers to make a suitable and sufficient assessment of the risks to the H&S of all staff (including contractors) while they’re at work.
 Assessments should include defining the minimum number of staff and the experience levels necessary to do the job safely.
-While resources and costs will be a relevant factor in making an assessment of whether there is a need or requirement for lone-working, it should not be the sole factor.
+While resources and costs will be a relevant factor in making an assessment of whether there’s a need or requirement for lone-working, it shouldn’t be the sole factor.

-At the end of 2014, national convenience store retailer McColl’s was fined £150,000 and ordered to pay £78,000 in costs for failing to do enough to protect its employees from 6 violent robberies at 4 branches.
-They had not carried out lone-working risk assessments.
+At the end of 2014, national convenience store retailer McColl’s was fined £150,000 and ordered to pay £78,000 in costs for failing to do enough to protect its employees from six violent robberies at four branches.
+They hadn’t carried out lone-working risk assessments.

-In 2016 KK Security and Veritas were fined £8,000 each plus costs in respect of a lone worker who died from carbon monoxide poisoning while at work.
-In 2014 Mr Iqbal was employed by KK Security Services as a security guard on a construction site (KK was sub-contracted to Veritas Security).
-The generator on site failed in sub-zero temperatures and Mr Iqbal made several attempts to re-start the generator and had asked for assistance from both KK and Veritas, which had not been provided.
-The HSE investigation found there was no system in place to protect his welfare and safety and no emergency support.
-Trying to keep warm Mr Iqbal lit some bbq coal in a barrow which he put in a steel container used as the site office; and he was found dead by police a few hours later.
+In 2016, KK Security and Veritas were fined £8,000 each (plus costs) in respect of a lone worker who died from carbon monoxide poisoning while at work.
+In 2014, Mr Iqbal was employed by KK Security Services as a security guard on a construction site (KK was sub-contracted to Veritas Security).
+The generator on site failed in sub-zero temperatures and Mr Iqbal made several attempts to restart it.
+He had asked for assistance from both KK and Veritas – both of whom failed to provide their help.
+The HSE investigation found there was no system in place to protect his welfare and safety, and there was no emergency support available.
+In an attempt to keep warm, Mr Iqbal lit some barbeque coal in a barrow which he put in a steel container used as the site office; he was found dead by police a few hours later.

 Employers are required to have a health and safety policy if they employ five or more workers.

-If you are a freelancer or contractor who works in a low-risk occupation and do not employ others, you no longer have personal health and safety obligations – you can read the details here.
+If you’re a freelancer or contractor who works in a low-risk occupation and don’t employ others, you no longer have personal health and safety obligations – you can read the details here.

 The Corporate Manslaughter and Corporate Homicide Act 2007 cannot be ignored – the penalty is an unlimited fine.
 It allows companies to be accountable for deaths caused by very serious management failings.

 In February 2011, the first company was found guilty of corporate manslaughter under this law, relating to an employee’s death, and was fined £385,000.
-Geologist Alexander Wright died in September 2008 when a 12.6-ft deep unsupported trial pit that he was working in alone caved in at a development site near Stroud, Gloucestershire.
-The Judge said that his employer, Cotswold Geotechnical were in gross breach of their duty to Mr Wright and this was a “grave offence.”
-He explained the fine marked the gravity of the offence, but added that because the company was small a larger fine would cause it to be liquidated, meaning the other four people employed there would lose their jobs.
+Geologist Alexander Wright died in September 2008 when an unsupported 12.6ft deep trial pit that he was working in alone caved in at a development site near Stroud, Gloucestershire.
+The judge said that his employer, Cotswold Geotechnical, were in gross breach of their duty to Mr Wright and described it as a “grave offence”.
+He explained the fine marked the gravity of the offence, but added that because the company was small, a larger fine would it to be liquidated, meaning the other four employees would lose their jobs.

-In 2016, Monavan Construction Ltd pleaded guilty to 2 counts of Corporate Manslaughter after 2 men were walking home past a building site and walked across some timber boarding, which gave way; they fell 3.7 metres into the basement and both suffered fatal head and neck injuries.
-They were fined £500,000 for both deaths plus an additional £50,000 plus costs of £23,000.
+In 2016, Monavan Construction Ltd pleaded guilt to two counts of Corporate Manslaughter after two men were walking home past a building site and walked across some timber boarding; the timber gave way, and they fell 3.7m into the basement.
+Both suffered fatal head and neck injuries.
+Monavan were fined £500,000 for both deaths, plus an additional £73,000 in costs.

 Prior to the Corporate Manslaughter Act it was possible for a company to be prosecuted for a wide range of criminal offences including the common law offence of gross negligence manslaughter (this is still available).
-However, for the company to be guilty of the offence it was necessary for a senior individual to be guilty of the offence.
+However, for the company to be guilty of the offence, a senior individual must also be found guilty.
 The new law is wider, allowing a company to be convicted if it can be proven that there was a gross breach of duty of care by “senior management” (not just one individual).

 Employers need to undertake a risk assessment before staff work alone to ensure they are at no greater risk than other employees.
 The HSE has a five-step risk assessment to help employers establish the risks: